-The Hometown Chunky Cardigan is an easy, beginner crochet pattern.
+The Hometown oversized chunky cardigan is an easy, beginner crochet pattern.
 I wanted to make a simple super oversized cardigan to go home this year so I could wear it over my usual 3 sweaters.
 I get really cold when I go home!

 It has a simple rectangle construction with stitched on sleeves.
 It’s nearly seamless (yay!) with just a little twist to make it extra special.
 The bands of eyelets and puffs in a contrasting color lightens this long crochet cardigan pattern.
 The chunky yarn is warm and comfy while keeping a great drape.